JNRowe/bleeter/doc/faq.rst

 Handling such bug reports killed public releases of upoints_, and the plone_ users finally killed public releases of pyisbn_.
-Having given this some considerable thought I decided that my hobby projects shouldn't be exposed to that, so they can remain fun.
+Having given this some considerable thought I decided that my hobby projects shouldn't be exposed to that, so that they can remain fun.
+I apologise if this causes you inconvenience.

 Why can't I ``easy_install`` this?
 ''''''''''''''''''''''''''''''''''